Photo by Roman Sigaev/Shutterstock

 The Mutianyu section of the Great Wall of China is approximately 40 miles north of Beijing.

 After a failed first attempt at making it out of the second busiest airport in the world, I was on a mission to see the Great Wall of China on my next layover.
 Here’s what I learned along the way.

 During a recent trip, my sister and I had a layover in Beijing and wanted to see the city.
-We thought we wouldn’t need a visa, but airport security turned us away at immigration and we quickly found out we were wrong.
+We thought we wouldn’t need an advance tourist visa, but airport security turned us away at immigration and we quickly found out we were wrong.
 Not knowing what we were doing, we ran in circles for three hours and wasted our first layover.
 Our return flight to the United States included another 14-hour layover at Beijing Capital International Airport, but this time we were determined to make it out.

 The night before our departure, we outlined each security step we’d need to pass so, when the time came, we would be ahead of the hoards of tourists trying to secure their own visas.
 It worked, and we made it through security, to the Great Wall, and back to the airport in about nine hours.

 In 2018, more than 100 million passengers, both international and domestic, passed through BCIA.
 If you find yourself there on your next layover, here’s a step-by-step guide to getting a temporary tourist visa once you’ve arrived in Beijing and what exactly you should do with it.

 A temporary tourist visa allows travelers from 53 countries, including the United States, to travel around Beijing and other areas of China for up to 144 hours, or six days.
 One stipulation is that your port of departure must be the same as where you enter, meaning you cannot fly into BCIA and leave from a different airport.
 (The temporary tourist visa application differs from a longer-term visa application, which you can obtain ahead of time via a Chinese consulate.)